The Nest

 Go Back To Previous Page

-NYC monument - New York Real estateIn 2019 NYC Rent Law went through significant modifications.
+NYC monument - New York Real estateIn 2019, the NYC Rent Law underwent significant modifications.
 We drafted a synthesis of the 145-page bill that passed.
 Several new laws took effect in New York City following the “Housing Stability and Tenant Protection Act of 2019″.
 On June 14, 2019, Albany lawmakers approved, and Governor Cuomo signed.
 This legislation changes New York State’s rent laws.
-The main focus of many has been on the changes to the stabilization law.
+Many have focused on the changes to the stabilization law.
 However, landlords and prospective tenants should understand that the legislation’s effects go beyond stabilization.
 The new bill implemented significant changes to rent stabilization laws and real property laws.
 Most of the changes affect rent-stabilized units.
 Some new regulations involve “normal” apartments, including standard condo and co-op apartments in New York.
 Let’s also discuss the NYC rent increase laws in 2019.

 Changes to deregulation of rent-stabilized apartments in 2019 Law